 A variety of recreational drugs including MDMA and amfetamines can lead to tremor and other movement disorders, which may persist after you stop using them.

 if you're dependent on alcohol, withdrawal can lead to severe symptoms including shaking, anxiety, confusion, sweating, palpitations and even seizures.
 This tremor can persist, even weeks after you stop drinking.
-Alcohol can also damage your brain, including your cerebellum, which is responsible for your balance and co-ordinating your movements.
+Alcohol can also damage your brain, including your cerebellum, which is responsible for your balance and for co-ordinating your movements.
 Some people who are dependent on alcohol go through frequent 'mini-withdrawal' within hours of their last drink, so they frequently have tremor.

 Tremor is one of the three 'key features' of Parkinson's disease, although it doesn't always happen.
 When it does, it tends to affect your hands and arms and it tends to be worse when you're not moving.
-The other main symptoms of Parkinson's disease - slowness of movement and stiffness - may start at about the same time as the tremor, but put may be put down to getting older or general unfitness.
+The other main symptoms of Parkinson's disease - slowness of movement and stiffness - may start at about the same time as the tremor, but may be put down to getting older or to general unfitness.
 Therefore tremor is often the first symptom people bring to a doctor's attention and this often leads to a diagnosis.

-Along with feeling shaky, overactive thyroid can often lead to weight loss despite eating more, anxiety, palpitations, sweating, intolerance to heat, diarrhoea and shortness of breath.
+Along with feeling shaky, an overactive thyroid gland can often lead to weight loss despite eating more, anxiety, palpitations, sweating, intolerance to heat, diarrhoea and shortness of breath.
 You may start off with just one or two symptoms, with more developing over a few weeks.